Twin Cities - Chicago

 Without Twin Cities

-The core route for any expansion of the Minnesota rail network would be connecting the Twin Cities to Chicago with a second train frequency to compliment the existing Empire Builder service.
-Since the Minnesota Legislature funded this service in the 2021 session to leverage a matching federal grant, this second daily train service will begin rolling sometime in 2024, or maybe even earlier.
+The Minnesota Legislature provided $10M in the 2021 session to leverage a matching federal grant for infrastucture work along the route.
+Now, this train service will begin rolling sometime in 2024, or maybe even earlier.

 This is the highest travel ridership corridor in the state for rail, air and highway travel.
 There are approximately 10 million highway trips per year, and the Twin Cities to Chicago corridor is unique amongst midwest routes in that 50% of trips are by car, and 50% of trips are by air ( most midwest corridors, such as Chicago to St. Louis, or Chicago to Detroit, are 80-90% by car).

-The Minnesota Department of Transportation (MnDOT) has officially selected the current Amtrak route as the designated route for future rail expansion.
+The Minnesota Department of Transportation (MnDOT) has officially selected the current Amtrak route as the designated route for this 2nd train.
 Currently this route operates at a top speed of 79 mph.
 We believe this is the best route for conventional speed passenger trains to Chicago.
 The route currently serves Milwaukee, Columbus (Madison), Wisconsin Dells, La Crosse, Winona and Red Wing on its way to the Twin Cites.
 We strongly support this route for expanded rail passenger service.

 It makes sense for Minnesota to develop this corridor first, as it represents a huge travel market.
 Parallel I-94 sees 10 million auto trips each year.
 There are also no less than five round-trip bus schedules, in addition to 1 million air trips annually.
 MnDOT studies have shown strong ridership potential.